ChrisBrooksbank/Tutorials.CSharp/CovarianceandContravariance.md

 However IStackPopper does have a covariant type T.
 And IStackPusher does have a contravariant type T.

-So we can now convert our non working code
+So we can now convert our non-working code
 ```c#
 class Shape
 {